 Although it’s possible to create silent videos where you just point at things on your screen, we’ve found that including a spoken explanation as you go along dramatically enhances communication.
 At first it might feel awkward to record yourself talking, even if you turn off the video and only record your voice, but you’ll get used to it quickly.
 It actually really helps the viewer understand what you’re trying to show, cutting out the need for further clarifications back-and-forth.
 You’ll end up saving time while preserving a more human connection—something we can all certainly appreciate lately.

-Is there something about your Drupal website that you’d like to change?
+Is there something about your Drupal or Shopify website that you’d like to change?
 Perhaps you could walk us through it in a Loom video and send us the link.
 We’d love to help you improve your workflow.

-Perhaps you’d like to learn more about how to use your Drupal site—just send us your questions and we’ll work with you to develop a tutorial video that you can save and share with your team members.
+Perhaps you’d like to learn more about how to use your Drupal or Shopify site—just send us your questions and we’ll work with you to develop a tutorial video that you can save and share with your team members.